There was a flood at the Iguazu Falls and we lost the devils throat bridge on October 30th.

 To visit both sides of the falls, one must cross the borders between Argentina and Brazil

 People bringing a passport no need to fill in forms anymore to cross the borders.
 The passports at the Argentine border are not stamped anymore, they only pass it through the scanner.

 Borders between Brazil and Paraguay

 To enter Paraguay and travel further one needs to stamp the passport at the border and show the yellow fever card (no need any more to fill in the healthy declaration)

 For people that visit ONLY Ciudad del Este city, they don't require anything.
 People usually go to Paraguay for shopping because of the duty-free market.
 There is also a big street market.

 There is a small waterfall called Monday falls near Puerto Franco town.
-One can also visit the Itaipu Dam from the Paraguayan side.
-In the city, there is the street market and also a souvenir shop.
+One can also visit the Itaipu Dam from the Paraguayan side, we suggest one to do it on the Brazil side on the panoramic buses.

-Note: National Park in Iguassu Brazil is open also on Mondays
+Note: National Park in Iguassu Brazil is open daily

 For people traveling in Argentina, it is better to cash dollars on the blue dollar rate.
 Bring the new blue dollar bills.
 They give a poor rate for 50, 20, 10 and 5 bills.
 The bills must be in excellent condition.
 It is better to get money in Buenos Aires, rates are better there and the WU bureaus in Puerto Iguazu always run out of money.

 Since November last year, some foreign credit cards have been using the blue dollar rate in Argentina.